andybalaam/freeguide/xmltv/README.txt

 Progress is being made for a 1.0 release.
 We've really been stable for a while I and consider it well overdue.

-* Changes in this release (0.5.52)
+* Changes in this release (0.5.54)

-tv_grab_uk_rt: lots of improvements.. should upgrade

-tv_grab_re: better season/episode number handling
-tv_grab_be: responding to source site changes
+tv_grab_be: removed due to source site blocking
-tv_grab_fr: better title detection
-tv_grab_huro: now generates stop times
-tv_grab_na_dtv: responding to source site changes
-tv_grab_pt: responding to source site changes
-tv_grab_za: improve episode tags

-not working, removed: tv_grab_il, tv_grab_nl_wolf
+tv_grab_eu_epgdata: should now work on win32
+tv_grab_id: add 3 more backends
+tv_grab_na_dd: add Movie and Sports category
+tv_grab_uk_rt: add support for Sky Arts 2
+tv_check: add --season-reset switch to change everything to 'title-only'

 And of some bugfixes and polish.